Info-443-Autumn-2023/info-443-homepage-project/README.md

 #### __6. Facade Pattern__

 The Facade Pattern is a structural design pattern that provides a simplified interface to a complex system of classes, a library, or a framework.
 The `QuickLaunch` component in the HomePage application serves as an excellent example of the Facade Pattern.
 This component offers a simplified interface for users to perform quick searches and access various services and bookmarks.
 Internally, the `QuickLaunch` component may be interacting with multiple complex subsystems, such as search algorithms, bookmark management, and service integrations.
-However, from the user's perspective, this complexity is abstracted away, offering a streamlined and user-friendly interface.
-This pattern is particularly beneficial in enhancing user experience by hiding the intricacies of underlying systems and providing an easy-to-use interface for common tasks.
+However, from the user's perspective, this complexity is abstracted away, offering a user-friendly interface.
+This pattern is beneficial in enhancing user experience by hiding the intricacies of underlying systems and providing an effective interface for common tasks.

 ## V. Architectural Assessment

 ### Design Principles

 In the realm of software architecture, adhering to key design principles is crucial for creating a robust, scalable, and maintainable system.
-This section evaluates how the HomePage application aligns with five fundamental principles: the Single Responsibility Principle, Open/Closed Principle, Liskov Substitution Principle, Principle of Least Privilege, and Interface Segregation Principle.
+This section evaluates how the HomePage application aligns with the SOLID fundamental principles and other related principles.

 #### __1. Single Responsibility Principle (SRP)__